 Infinite Quest: Pride Edition feat.
 House of Living Colors

-If you’re still hungry for glitter, gold and goddesses after the Berlin CSD, you should consider stepping into the world of INFINITE QUEST and HOUSE OF LIVING COLORS.
+If you’re still warming up for the CSD with glitter, gold and goddesses, you should consider stepping into the world of INFINITE QUEST and HOUSE OF LIVING COLORS.
 House of Living Colors have made themselves quite a standing as an open drag collective particularly for QTBPOC to explore gender performance.
 The focus is community and intersectionality.
 Expect exciting drag performances and kickass DJ sets.

 Christopher Street Day Berlin